samueldowd/covergen/APP_ENGINE_SETUP.md

 ### Section 3: Setting up Google Cloud for Deployment

-This section covers creating the App Engine application, configuring IAM permissions, and setting up the automated deployment trigger. **This is dependent on the completion of Section 1 and Part 1 of Section 2.**
+This section has been updated to include the necessary steps for Secret Manager.

-#### Part 1: Creating Your App Engine Application
+#### Part 1: Creating Your App Engine Application (No Change)

 1.  **Navigate to the App Engine Dashboard.**
     In the Google Cloud console, search for "App Engine" and click on it.

 2.  **Create an application.**
-    * If this is your first time, you'll be prompted to create an application.
     * Click **Create application**.
-    * Select a region. **Look for a region that is geographically close to your users and, most importantly, is the same region as your PostgreSQL instance.** This minimizes network latency and can reduce costs.
+    * Select a region that's the same as your PostgreSQL instance.
     * Click **Create**.

-    * **Common Trap**: Choosing a different region from your PostgreSQL instance can lead to increased latency and potential network egress costs if data is transferred between regions.

-#### Part 2: Configuring IAM Permissions
+#### Part 2: Configuring IAM Permissions (Updated)

-Your App Engine application needs permission to connect to your Cloud SQL instance.
-This is a crucial security step.
+Your App Engine service account needs permissions to access both your database and Secret Manager.

 1.  **Navigate to IAM.**
-    In the Google Cloud console, search for and go to the **IAM & Admin > IAM** page.
+    In the Google Cloud console, go to **IAM & Admin > IAM**.

 2.  **Find the App Engine default service account.**
     Look for a service account named `[your-project-id]@appspot.gserviceaccount.com`.
-This is the default service account for your App Engine application.

-3.  **Grant the necessary role.**
+3.  **Grant the necessary roles.**
+    You'll now add two roles to this service account:
     * Click the pencil icon to edit the service account's permissions.
     * Click **Add another role**.
-    * Search for "Cloud SQL Client" and select the `Cloud SQL Client` role (`roles/cloudsql.client`).
+    * Search for "Cloud SQL Client" and select the `Cloud SQL Client` role.
+    * Click **Add another role**.
+    * Search for "Secret Manager Secret Accessor" and select the `Secret Manager Secret Accessor` role (`roles/secretmanager.secretAccessor`).
     * Click **Save**.

-    * **Verification**: After saving, you should see the "Cloud SQL Client" role listed for the App Engine default service account.
-This role grants the essential `cloudsql.instances.connect` permission.
+    * **Verification**: After saving, you should see both roles listed for the App Engine default service account.
-    * **Common Issue**: Failing to add this role is a very common reason for database connection errors.
-Your application will fail to authenticate with the database, and you'll see "permission denied" errors in your logs.
+    * **Common Issue**: Failing to add the "Secret Manager Secret Accessor" role will prevent App Engine from retrieving the password, causing your deployment to fail with a "permission denied" error.

+#### Part 3: Create the Secret in Secret Manager (New)

+Before you can deploy, you need to create the secret that your application will reference.

+1.  **Enable the Secret Manager API.**
+    Go to the [Secret Manager API page](https://console.cloud.google.com/apis/library/secretmanager.googleapis.com) and click **Enable**.

+2.  **Go to Secret Manager.**
+    In the Google Cloud console, search for and go to **Security > Secret Manager**.

+3.  **Create a new secret.**
+    * Click **Create secret**.
+    * For the **Name**, enter a descriptive name, like `DB_PASSWORD`.
+This is the `[SECRET_ID]` you'll use in your `app.yaml`.
+    * For the **Secret value**, paste your database password.
+    * Leave all other options as default.
+    * Click **Create secret**.

+    * **Verification**: You should now see a new secret in your list.
+When you click on it, you'll see details about its version.

-#### Part 3: Automating Deployment with Cloud Build
+#### Part 4: Automating Deployment with Cloud Build

-This part sets up a continuous deployment pipeline so that every time you merge code to `main` on GitHub, your App Engine application automatically updates. **This is dependent on the completion of Section 1 and Part 1 of Section 2.**
+This part remains the same, as the pipeline still pulls from GitHub and deploys to App Engine.

 1.  **Go to the Cloud Build Triggers page.**
-    In the Google Cloud console, search for and go to **Cloud Build > Triggers**.

 2.  **Create a new trigger.**
-    * Click **Create trigger**.
-    * Give your trigger a name (e.g., `deploy-app-engine-from-github`).
-    * For the **Region**, select the same region as your App Engine application.
-    * Select **Source** as **GitHub**.
-You will be prompted to connect your GitHub account if you haven't already.
-    * Select your repository.
-    * Set the **Event** to `Push to a branch`.
-    * For the **Branch**, use a regex like `^main$` to ensure it only triggers on the `main` branch.
+    * Configure the trigger to watch your `main` branch.
-    * Under **Configuration**, choose `Autodetect`.
-Cloud Build will automatically find and use the `app.yaml` file you created.
+    * Under **Configuration**, select `Autodetect`.
     * Click **Create**.
 3.  **Manual first deployment.**
-    While the trigger is now active, you'll need to manually run it for the first time to get your application deployed.
-    * On the **Triggers** page, find the trigger you just created.
-    * Click the **Run** button to the far right.
+    * On the **Triggers** page, click the **Run** button to the far right.
     * Select the `main` branch and click **Run trigger**.

-    * **Verification**: Go to the **Cloud Build > History** page.
+    * **Verification**: Go to the Cloud Build History.
 You should see a new build running.
-After a few minutes, its status should change to `Success`.
-Then, go to the App Engine Dashboard and you should see a new version of your service deployed.
-    * **Common Trap**: If the build fails, click on the build in the history to see the build logs.
-The logs will contain detailed error messages that will help you diagnose the issue, such as an incorrectly formatted `app.yaml` file, a missing dependency, or a misconfigured `package.json`.
+If successful, your application should be live and connected to the database.

 ---

-### Section 4: Connecting Your App to the Database
+### Section 4: Connecting Your App to the Database (Updated)

-Now that App Engine is deployed, you need to set the database credentials securely. **This is dependent on the completion of all of Section 2.**
+This section is updated to reflect that the password is no longer directly in `app.yaml`.

 1.  **Get the instance connection name.**
     * In the Google Cloud console, go to **Cloud SQL**.
-    * Click on your PostgreSQL instance.
+    * Click on your PostgreSQL instance and copy the **Instance connection name**.
-    * On the **Overview** page, look for the **Connect to this instance** section.
-The value next to **Instance connection name** is what you need.
-It will be in the format `project-id:region:instance-id`.
-Copy this value.

 2.  **Get database credentials.**
-    * On the left-hand navigation, click **Databases** to get your database name.
+    * Get your database name and user.
-    * Click **Users** to find the user you created for the application and its password.

-3.  **Update the `app.yaml` environment variables.**
+3.  **Update the `app.yaml` menvironment variables.**
-    * Go back to your local `app.yaml` file.
-    * Replace the placeholder values you put in before with the real values you just retrieved.
-    * **Do not include the quotes** around the values.

-    ```yaml
-    # Example with real values
-    env_variables:
-      DB_USER: "myappuser"
-      DB_PASS: "a-very-strong-password"
-      DB_NAME: "myappdb"
-      INSTANCE_CONNECTION_NAME: "my-gcp-project:us-central1:my-postgres-instance"
-      NODE_ENV: "production"
-    ```
+    * Update your local `app.yaml` with the correct values for `DB_USER`, `DB_NAME`, and `INSTANCE_CONNECTION_NAME`.
+The `DB_PASSWORD` variable should reference the secret you created in Secret Manager.

 4.  **Commit and push the changes.**
-    * Commit the updated `app.yaml` file to your GitHub repository and push it to the `main` branch.
-    * Because of the trigger you created in Section 2, this will automatically start a new deployment.
+    * Because of the trigger, this will automatically start a new deployment.

-    * **Verification**: Go to the Cloud Build History.
-You should see a new build running.
-Once it's complete, your application should now be able to connect to the database.
-Check your application's public URL to confirm it's working as expected.
-You can also view the App Engine logs for your service to see if the connection was successful.
+    * **Verification**: Check the App Engine logs for a successful connection message.

 ---

-### Section 5: Mapping a Custom Domain
+### Section 5: Mapping a Custom Domain (No Change)

-This final section covers how to point your custom subdomain to your App Engine application. **This is dependent on the successful deployment of your application.**
+This section remains the same as previously provided.

 1.  **Navigate to Custom Domains.**
-    In the App Engine dashboard, on the left-hand navigation, click **Settings > Custom Domains**.

 2.  **Add your custom domain.**
-    * Click **Add a custom domain**.
-    * If you haven't verified ownership of your domain with Google, you'll be prompted to do so.
-Follow the steps provided.
-You will need to add a DNS record to your domain registrar (e.g., GoDaddy, Namecheap, etc.) to prove ownership.
-    * Once verified, select your domain from the list.
-    * On the next screen, enter your subdomain (e.g., `app.samueldowd.com`).
+    * Add your subdomain (`app.samueldowd.com`).
-    * Click **Save mappings**.

 3.  **Update your DNS records.**
-    * App Engine will provide you with the DNS records you need to add to your domain registrar.
-You will likely see one or more **A** or **CNAME** records.
+    * Add the required A/CNAME records to your domain registrar.
-    * Go to your domain registrar's DNS management page.
-    * Add the records exactly as provided by App Engine.

 4.  **Wait and verify.**
-    * DNS changes can take anywhere from a few minutes to 48 hours to propagate across the internet, though it's usually much faster.
-    * **Verification**: Once you believe the changes have propagated, type your custom URL (e.g., `https://app.samueldowd.com`) into your browser.
-It should now successfully load your application.

-    * **Common Trap**: Make sure the records are copied exactly and are not mixed up with other records you may have.
-If you're using a CNAME record, ensure the "host" or "name" field is set correctly for your subdomain (e.g., `app`).
+    * Check your custom URL to ensure your application loads.